katharynduffy/LandCarbonAdvances/pre-workshop.md

 Under Installers select the version for your distribution.
 Once it's downloaded, double click the file to install it Once R and RStudio are installed, click to open RStudio.
 If you don't get any error messages you are set.
 If there is an error message, you will need to re-install the program.

+##Install packages for this tutorial
+*Bijan you and I can co-write a install.R script*